-Any nonresident beginning freshmen with a 3.4 unweighted GPA and a 24 ACT/1090 SAT (or transfer with 24 earned hours and 3.4 GPA) is eligible for an academic scholarship that will pay the difference between the out-of-state rate and the TIP rate.
-Eligibility determined by the Student Financial Aid office.
+Any nonresident beginning freshmen with a 3.4 unweighted GPA and a 24 ACT/1090 SAT (or transfer with 24 earned hours and 3.4 GPA) is eligible to be considered for an academic scholarship that will pay the difference between the out-of-state rate and the TIP rate.
+Eligibility determined by the Student Financial Assistance office.